The Indian Wells Masters and Indian Wells Open will not go ahead as scheduled due to fears over the coronavirus.

 Professor of medicine and biomedical engineering at the University of Southern California, Dr David Agus said: "There is too great a risk, at this time, to the public health of the Riverside County area in holding a large gathering of this size.

-"It is not in the public interest of fans, players and neighbouring areas for this tournament to proceed.
+"It is not in the public interest of fans, players and neighboring areas for this tournament to proceed.
 We all have to join together to protect the community from the coronavirus outbreak."

 The coronavirus has killed more than 3,800 people worldwide, with more than 110,000 confirmed cases.